Proven-Paradox/shaper-system/Handbook.md

 > There is no maximum to the number of Upkeep effects one character can maintain other than the resources needed to pay for them.

 ### Damage
 The Ability's damage multiplier.
 The higher this number, the more damage the listed Ability can do.
-See [Impact](#impact) for more information on how damage works.
+See [Impact](#impact) for more information on how to calculate damage.
 If applicable, this will also list the elemental damage type.
 Abilities with no damage type do Physical damage.

 ### Cooldown
 If an Ability has a Cooldown, it cannot be used again until the specified number of Rounds have passed.
 Cooldown decreases at [Round Start](#round-start).
 The Ability can be used again after its Cooldown reaches 0.